 I’m craving nothing fancy schmancy, really.
 Just a simple, low-maintenance meal like Aged Cheddar & Guinness Fondue.
 There’s really no cooking involved, and no, I don’t count melting cheese as cooking.
 There are endless variations of fondue, but the combination of sweet, nutty, aged cheddar and the smooth, espresso-like Guinness is my absolute favorite.

 The secret to a smooth cheese mixture is to toss the flour with the grated cheese before adding it to the fondue pot.
 This method evenly distributes the flour (which serves as the thickener) and prevents lumpy fondue!
 The unexpected ingredient is apple juice concentrate – which balances out the Guinness and aged cheddar beautifully with a hint of sweetness.
 The acidity also helps create a smooth, creamy cheese.
 Just a great combo of flavors.

 One of our favorite fondue dippers are baby pigs in a blanket.
 Simple to make – 1 can/tube of crescent dough + Lil’ Smokies baby sausage links.
 Unroll the dough, cut into strips – wrap each Lil’ Smokie and bake 375F for 10-12 minutes until golden brown.

-Serves 4 as meal or 6 as first course Inspired by this recipe.
+Inspired by this recipe.
 If you don’t have a fondue pot, just prepare the fondue dip in a medium sized saucepan and bring it to the table hot.
 You may have to warm the fondue back at the stove a couple of times during the meal.
 If the cheese gets too thick, thin it out with a little more Guinness.
 Tossing the grated cheese with flour ensures a smooth, lump-free fondue.

-2 apples, cored & cut into chunks
+Ingredients:2 apples, cored & cut into chunks

 2 cups cauliflower florets